Sanrax/DSOneManual/README.md

 <img style="left" src="https://raw.githubusercontent.com/Sanrax/DSOneManual/main/Pictures/DSOne-Brightness.jpg" width="260px">

-This option changes the screen brightness of the DS.
+Changes the screen brightness level of the DS.
 However, it only applies to the DS Lite and OG DS.
 It does nothing on DSi and 3DS.

 ### Multi-Saver

 <img style="left" src="https://raw.githubusercontent.com/Sanrax/DSOneManual/main/Pictures/DSOne-Saves.jpg" width="260px">

-This is for swapping save slots using the DSOne's multi-save-slot ability.
+This is for swapping save slots using the DSOne's multi-save ability.
 It allows you to have 4 separate save files per game.
 The default save slot is #0. #1 - #3 are the extra slots if you'd like to have more than one save.
-Just switch to that slot and run the game to use that save file.
+Just switch to that slot and run the game to use the associated save file.